 As pet parents, we often recognise when our pet is displaying signs of stress and anxiety.
-A common trigger is the summer thunderstorm and fireworks.
+A common trigger is loud noise like the summer thunderstorm and fireworks.
 Events like these often lead to all sorts of trembling, pacing, salivating, hiding and destructive behaviour.

-So what actually is a phobia and why do they develop in our pets, and how can we manage the issue?
+So what actually is a noise phobia, why do they develop in our pets, and how can we manage the issue?

 A phobia is a markedly exaggerated irrational response to a stimulus.
 They develop from fears, and therefore most likely have a survival benefit for the animal.
 For example, it's a good thing to fear snakes but it's not good to be phobic of them.
 The stimulus that triggers a phobic response is often innocuous, as is the case with storm phobias and may be related to a change in barometric pressure or small rain showers.

 Why are dogs afraid of thunder and fireworks?